jwl-7/c0de_gr1nd/python_explanations/prime_sieve.md

 ## Explanation
 * The brute-force algorithm is to use [Trial Division](https://www.khanacademy.org/computing/computer-science/cryptography/comp-number-theory/a/trial-division)
 * The solution uses the algorithm [Sieve of Eratosthenes](https://www.smartickmethod.com/blog/math/operations-and-algebraic-thinking/divisibility/prime-numbers-sieve-eratosthenes/)
-* The basic idea of the Sieve of Eratosthenes is to use a table of numbers 1 to _n_, and for every prime number we fine, we eliminate the multiples of that number since they must be composite
+* The basic idea of the Sieve of Eratosthenes is to use a table of numbers 1 to _n_; for every prime number we find, we eliminate the multiples of that number since they must be composite

 ## Code Dissection
 1. Create an array to hold the prime numbers and a boolean array initialized to True for numbers 1 to _n_